Teaching your child how to tie shoelaces requires much more than just sitting down with a pair of shoes and laces!

 We received some laces free in return for an honest review - I am impressed with them!

-If you are interested, head over to Tying Is A Snap to view their laces for themselves (I am not an affiliate for them).
+If you are interested, head over to Easy Tie to view their laces for themselves.

-Once you have helped your child with some of the underlying skills that may be weak, hop on over to Ian’s Shoelace Site if you want photographed step by step instructions on the different methods.
+Once you have helped your child with some of the underlying skills that may be weak, hop on over to Ian’s Shoelace Site if you want photographed step by step instructions on the different methods of learning how to tie shoelaces.

 If you are at all concerned about your child's overall development, please see a health professional or make an appointment with your local pediatric occupational therapist for an assessment.
 This page is not intended to diagnose or treat your child!